SBA Loans for Startups: The Essential Guide

 Bring in Investors

 One option to raise startup capital for your business is to sell equity in your company to investors.
-If you have a robust business model and plan, you might be able to attract people who believe in your company’s future.
+If you have a robust business model and a well-defined plan, you may be able to attract individuals who believe in your company’s future.

 In some cases, your investors might be able to add business expertise to your ownership group.
 Consider ways you can pitch your business to potential backers.